NermNermNerm/LocalizeFromSource/readme.md

 # Localization From Source

+This library aims to simplify the process of localizing Stardew Valley mods by allowing the source of truth for strings to remain in the C# code.

 ## What it does

 The traditional way to localize a Stardew Valley mod involves finding every localizable string (by eye), copying them to